 Thank you for caring enough about coaching to be interested in working towards your ICF coaching credential.

 The ICF’s website must be your go to place to research on how to get certified as an ICF Credentialed Coach.

-As someone who holds an MCC ICF credential and as a teacher of MCC and PCC coaches, I can also offer you valuable insight into some of the most limiting obstacles that you are likely to face.
+As someone who holds an MCC ICF credential and as a teacher of MCC and PCC coaches, I can offer you insight into some of the most limiting obstacles you’re likely to face.

 I want you to avoid the mistakes that many make, and hopefully accelerate your journey.